-At St John's every child is equal, valued and unique.
+At St John's Primary every child is equal, valued and unique.
 We aim to provide an environment where all pupils feel safe and can flourish.
-We will respond to individuals in ways which take into account their varied life experiences and particular needs.

-St John's is committed to providing an education that enables all pupils to make progress so that they achieve their best, become confident individuals living fulfilling lives and make a successful transition into adulthood.
+We will respond to individuals in ways which consider their varied life experiences and particular needs.
+Staff at St John's Primary are committed to providing an education that enables all pupils to make progress so that they achieve their best, become confident individuals living fulfilling lives and make a successful transition into adulthood.